Micdejc/multiturn_jailbreaking_evaluation/README.md

 This repository introduces an **open-source, semantic similarity–based evaluation framework** for multi-turn jailbreaking attacks, designed to deliver **trustworthy, human-correlated, and low–false-negative evaluation** suitable for **high-stakes cybersecurity contexts**.

+The project is developed by

+This study was conducted by [Michael Tchuindjang](https://github.com/Micdejc), [Nathan Duran](https://github.com/NathanDuran), [Phil Legg](https://github.com/pa-legg), and [Faiza Medjek](https://sciprofiles.com/profile/3778378), as part of a PhD research project in Cybersecurity and Artificial Intelligence, supported by a studentship at the University of the West of England (UWE Bristol) in the UK.

 ---

 ## 🎯 Motivation